arodio/arodio.github.io/_pages/about.md

 My research focuses on designing scalable distributed algorithms for efficient use of data and system resources.
 I employ mathematical tools from distributed optimization and statistical learning theory.

 In my spare time, I enjoy doing sports (mostly running and cycling), traveling, and going on hikes with friends and family.
-Also, I happened to live in Nice and do speak [French](https://www.facebook.com/groups/586584704178688/).
+Also, I have lived in Nice and do speak [French](https://www.facebook.com/groups/586584704178688/).